ibm-cloud-docs/sell/service-add-metrics.md

 {: codeblock}

 To submit usage for your active service instances, call the [Usage Metering API](/apidocs/usage-metering#report-resource-usage){: external} as shown in the following sample request.
 To make the API call, your metering approval request must be approved by {{site.data.keyword.cloud_notm}}.

+You can find the `resource_id` value, which is the Global catalog ID listed on the Brokers page in Partner Center.
+{: tip}

 ```bash
 curl -X POST -H "Authorization: {iam_token}"   -H "Accept: application/json"   -H "Content-Type: application/json"   -d "{REQUEST_BODY}"   "{base_url}/v4/metering/resources/{resource_id}/usage"